 ●Inaccurate and missing data

-●Incorrect dose, and medication is given to patients
+●Incorrect dose and medications given to patients

 ●Adverse events, including death, remaining unreported